ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

     # save
     ```

-To proceed with the creation of the private enclosure, user VLANs for the provisioning of virtual and bare-metal servers must be first assigned to the VRA.

 ## Order the first virtual server and VLAN

+To create the private enclosure, one or more user VLANs for the provisioning of virtual and bare-metal servers must be assigned to the VRA.
+There is no charge for the first private and first public VLANs.
+Additional VLANs can be ordered by [support ticket](https://console.bluemix.net/docs/infrastructure/vlans/order-vlan.html#order-vlans), are chargable and the number available is limited.

+To choose the VLAN a virtual or bare-metal server is provisioned to, use the [Softlayer Dashboard](https://control.softlayer.com/).{tip:}

 1. Order a [virtual server](https://console.bluemix.net/catalog/infrastructure/virtual-server-group) from the Compute category of the IBM cloud services catalog.
 This will create the first private user VLAN and primary IP subnet.